McGill-ECSE321-Fall2020/project-group-07/README.md

 1. clone this branch
 2. open the android-frontend folder as an existing project in Android Studio
 3. wait for Gradle to build in background
+4. if see import errors do: Clean Build, Rebuild Project, restart Android Studio

 ### Run Project